F1rst-Unicorn/stocks/manual/development/vm-setup.md

 VM to setup new server instances.
 All stocks depenencies are already installed to accelerate testing.

-## dp-client

-Testing the registration of a new client.
+This instance is also used test the CLI client.

 ## License